The Bankrate promise

 Borrowing the minimum amount you need to pay for school helps keep your monthly payments lower after graduation.
 Schools must disclose the estimated cost of tuition, fees and room and board each year in the form of the total cost of attendance (COA).
 This is often found on the school’s website.

 Use your school’s COA to create a budget to determine how much money you’ll need per academic year.
 Then subtract any funds you expect to get from scholarships, grants and a part-time job, if applicable.
 Private student loans can then finance the remaining costs.

 Think about the long-term financial impact

 Before applying for loans, crunch the numbers to understand the long-term impact of loans on your financial health.
 Use a student loan calculator to figure out what your monthly payments will be after graduation and whether you’re comfortable with the amount.
-Also check how long it will take to pay off the debt and how much interest you’ll pay over the life of the loan.
+Also, check how long it will take to pay off the debt and how much interest you’ll pay over the life of the loan.

-Other ways to pay for college
+Explore other ways to pay for college

 The bottom line

 Knowing how to get a student loan is a crucial part of planning for college, especially if you’ve exhausted your scholarship and grant options.
 Start by filling out the FAFSA to see how much federal aid you can qualify for.
 Then, assess your aid package, including federal student loans, before determining how much of a gap there may be to cover your total bill.

 You may borrow private loans to cover the remaining costs after your aid package and available funding run out.
 It’s important to evaluate the terms of any loan you opt to borrow, whether public or private, and understand the commitment you’re signing on for in advance.
 Make sure you understand repayment options and interest rates as you proceed through the loan application process.